DeFiCh/defichain.com/content/white-paper.en.md

     - By providing a strong guarantee that the DAT representing an asset has its price closely tracking the native asset, i.e. by holding DBTC, one can have a good confidence that the value of DBTC will track that of BTC.

-In order for us to achieve economic pegging, the following building blocks are built natively on DeFi Blockchain:
+In order for us to achieve economic pegging, the following building blocks are built natively on DeFiChain:

 1. Loan Contract
 2. Decentralized Exchange (DEX)